lambdalisue/vim-gita/README.md

 And lot more.

-vim-gita uses a git repository which
+gita uses a git repository which

 - A current file-like buffer belongs
 - A current working directory belongs